 - Two possible solutions to suction cup problems on guitar supports…

-What’s your favorite type listed or not listed here?
+What’s your favourite guitar support?
 Leave comment below.